till2/till2.github.io/_posts/2022-12-21-actorcritic.md

 #### Learned policy showcase (in the LunarLander-v2 environment)

-Watch the learned policy (using the A2C implementation) playing:
+Watch the learned policy (using the A2C implementation) land the spacecraft (you can imagine that it fires real boosters; it's just easier to show a couple of particles firing, but the physics is the same as if it were real, of course simplified here):
 <div class="img-block" style="width: 800px;">
     <img src="/images/actor_critic/a2c_lunar_lander.gif"/>
 </div>

 You can actually try to play it yourself, just copy and paste [these three lines](https://gist.github.com/till2/2febfa43ac167fe55b84e63e015243e5).
 I tried and it is actually way harder than it looks.
-One reason is that you can only perform one action at a time.
+One reason is that you can only fire one booster per timestep -- the agent flickers the boosters to gain more balance, but for me that seems pretty hard to do.
 This is me trying to land it:

 <div class="img-block" style="width: 800px;">
     <img src="/images/actor_critic/me_lunar_lander.gif"/>